cea-hpc/sshproxy/README.md

 ```

 Each key is a listening IP address of the SSH daemon and the values are a list
 of destination hosts (with an optional port).
-The definitive host will be
+The special key `default` can be
-randomly chosen.
-The special key `default` can be used to define a default route.
+used to define a default route.
+The hosts are tried in the order specified in
+the previously defined `route_choice` option.

 In the previous example, a client connected to `192.168.0.1` will be proxied to
-either `host1` or `host2`.
-If a client does not connect to `192.168.0.1` or
+`host1` and, if the host is not reachable, to `host2`.
+If a client does not
-`192.168.0.2` it will be proxied to the sshd daemon listening on port 4222 on
+connect to `192.168.0.1` or `192.168.0.2` it will be proxied to the sshd daemon
-`host5`.
+listening on port 4222 on `host5`.

 A table `ssh` specifies the SSH options: